adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/android.md

 !!! warn
     Push notifications are one of those areas where it really pays to have a real device instead of an emulator.
 It's frustrating to bump into so many issues with emulation, but it's almost inevitable.
 If you are having problems, use a real device.

 Before continuing, you will need an Android Emulator with the Google Play SDKs installed, or a real Android device.
 You cannot use a vanilla emulator without the Google Play SDKs.
-To set up an emulator with the appropriate SDKs, in Visual Studio:
+To set up an emulator with the appropriate SDKs.

+!!! tip "Visual Studio 2017"
+    Visual Studio 2017 provides four emulators and all of them include the Google APIs already, so you can skip this section if you are using Visual Studio 2017.
+You still need to create an appropriate emulator if you are using Visual Studio 2015 or earlier.

+In Visual Studio:

 * Click **Tools** -> **Android** -> **Android SDK Manager**.
 * Expand **Android 6.0 (API 23)**.